Midwest Scrap Management – 8116 Wilson Rd, Kansas City, MO 64125

 “You actually have to stand each piece up and drive it down, connect the next piece and so on,” says Bush.
 “You’re welding them vertically as they go into the ground.”

-“It’s meticulous welding,” adds Blake Bennett, our General Manager and veteran special inspections expert.
+“It’s meticulous welding,” adds Blake Bennett, our Business Director and veteran special inspections expert.
 “Many of these welds are full penetration welds creating a continuous piece of steel.
 If you don’t do it exactly right the piles can fold as you’re pushing them down or fail later after they’re in use.”

 AOG field techs monitored all the soil and concrete work too.
 And in this case, the amount of materials was several times a more typical construction project.
 “The massive character of this project really defined it,” says Bennett.
 “We’re talking walls that are feet thick, not inches.
 Every piece was huge.
 Construction took about a year.”